opentmf/opentmf-db-lock-service/README.md

 ### 1.0.4
 - Updates dependent library versions to their latest.
 ### 1.0.5
-- Updates execution logic of `@UsingClusterLock` to execute the service method even if the lock version is not changed or downgraded, but it has not passed enough milliseconds for downgrade.
+- Updates execution logic of `@UsingClusterLock`, adds `executeOnUnchangedVersion` flag to be able to execute the service method even if the lock version is not changed.
-- Introduces `VersionChange` enum to represent the version transition of the acquired lock.
+- Introduces `VersionChange` enum to represent a version transition between two versions.
 - Updates the `LockContext` class, adds `versionChange` attribute and deprecates `upgrade` field.
+- Updates `AcquiredLock` class, adds new methods to calculate the version change and to check if downgrade is allowed.
+Deprecates existing methods.